mara/mara-pipelines/README.md

 &nbsp;

-In order to run the pipeline, a PostgreSQL database needs to be configured for storing run-time information, run output and status of incremental processing:
+In order to run the pipeline, a PostgreSQL database is recommended to be configured for storing run-time information, run output and status of incremental processing:

 ```python
 import mara_db.auto_migration